-The repair regulations have many complex areas to understand, as you could tell from reading our previous posts.
+The repair regulations have many complex areas to understand.
 One of the biggest changes to understand is the new elections that taxpayers can utilize on their tax returns.
 For the most part, these elections can be made on tax returns with taxable years beginning January 1, 2014.
 We are waiting for the IRS to issue transition guidance to help taxpayers understand how to apply some of these elections prior to 2014.
 The six elections available under the final and proposed repair regulations are as follows: De minimis safe harbor, small taxpayer safe harbor, capitalize and depreciate certain materials and supplies, capitalize amounts paid for employee compensation or overhead, capitalize repair and maintenance costs, and partial disposition elections.
 These annual elections all need to be filed on an originally filed tax return by the due date including extensions.
 Below is a brief summary of some of the elections:

 - De minimis safe harbor – this might be the most important election to understand.
 Our next blog will go into more detail on this particular election.
 This election will allow a taxpayer to deduct items under certain dollar thresholds.
 The threshold differs whether the taxpayer has an applicable financial statement or not.
 If a taxpayer has an applicable financial statement, the taxpayer may deduct up to $5,000 per item.
 If a taxpayer does not have an applicable financial statement, the amount is limited to $500 per item to deduct.
 In order to make the election, a capitalization policy must be in effect at the beginning of the year.